ranvis/php-ext-cbor/README.md

 (As of now, the extension cannot embed raw CBOR data on encoding though.)

 Decoders without the support of this tag cannot decode data using {stringref} correctly.
-It is recommended to explicity enable `string_ref` option on decoding if you are sure of the use of {stringref}, so that readers of the code will know of it.
+It is recommended to explicity enable the `string_ref` option on decoding if you are sure of the use of {stringref}, so that readers of the code will know of it.

 ### tag(28): shareable, tag(29): sharedref